 WHO ARE “WE”? – A small group (“we”) can express the views of a community, a generation, or even society at large.
 The group can be young rebels rejecting materialism (“Royals” – Lorde), alienated youth (“Heathens” – Twenty One Pilots), patriotic lovers of the land (“Country Nation” – Brad Paisley), or people who share the values of the place they were raised (“We Rode In Trucks” – Luke Bryan.

 THIS IS MY STORY.
 Put yourself in the shoes of someone in conflict with society or suffering from an injustice.
 Bruce Springsteen is a great example of first-person songwriting in this style.
 His character – the rebel living on the fringe of society – expresses the feelings of many listeners: the loss of the American dream and fear of a dull, meaningless future.
-Is Bruce really the character he portrays in his songs, or just a good singer-songwriter from New Jersey?
+Is Bruce really the character he portrays in his songs, or just a good singer-songwriter?
 Probably some of both.

 Choose your character, one you can honestly believe in and portray.
 Maybe it’s just a tiny part of you, or someone you wish you were.
 If it moves listeners, they’ll believe you.
 We all want to.